open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server/index.md

     ![enabled](enabled.png)

-  - Since the module works with the Collector and sends data in OLTP format, the following directives are necessary.
+  - Since the module works with the Collector and sends data in OTLP format, the following directives are necessary.

     ![exporter](exporter.png)